juju/python-libjuju/docs/upstream-updates/index.rst

   make client

-You should expect to see updates to the `juju/client/_definitions.py` file, as well as one or more of the `juju/client/_clientX.py` files, dependning on which facades were touched.
+You should expect to see updates to the `juju/client/_definitions.py` file, as well as one or more of the `juju/client/_clientX.py` files, depending on which facades were touched.

 Overrides
 ---------

-It should be quite rare, but occasionally the generated Python code is does not capture all of the logic needed properly parse the output from the API or may otherwise need some small amount of tweaking.
+It should be quite rare, but occasionally the generated Python code does not capture all of the logic needed to properly parse the output from the API or may otherwise need some small amount of tweaking.
 This is what the `juju/client/overrides.py` file is for.
 An example of this is the `Number` type, which isn't standard JSON and must be parsed slightly differently.